aki-khun/aki-khun/README.md

-- 👋 Hi, I’m @aki-khun
+- 👋 Hi, I’m Aki
 - 👀 I’m interested in getting better in my field
-- 🌱 I’m currently learning Python & Web Development ( HTML, CSS, JavaScript)
+- 🌱 I know a bit of Python & Web Development (HTML, CSS, JavaScript)
+- 📚 I'm currently learning Java
 - 📫 How to reach me artur.frazao05@gmail.com
 - 😄 Pronouns: he / him
-- ✈️ Fun fact: I'm gonna move into Spain soon
+- ✈️ Fun fact: I'm prob gonna move into Spain soon

 <!---
 aki-khun/aki-khun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.